wisdom-parts/wisdom-swift/README.md

 ## Wise Programming Terminology

-We use strange-sounding terminology for wise programming to support its fundamentally new programming style with fresh metaphors, and with words that don't already carry freight in the software domain.
+We use strange-sounding terminology for wise programming to support its fundamentally new programming style with fresh metaphors, and to giver ouselves new terms that don't already carry freight in the software domain.

 Each node in a wise component's value hierarchy is called an "imp".
 (The name is a pun on "implementation" and demon.)